GC has collaborated with PTT Group Water Management Team (PTTWT)

 governments and stakeholders to develop the effective water management strategy and plan through War Room Committee.
 Additionally, GC has identified the key stakeholders to establish the plan for managing their water concerns.
 These enable GC to develop water usage plan for all sectors in the next 20 years (2017-2037).
 Furthermore, GC has monitored the changes in relevant laws and regulations through the working group of the Federation of Thai Industries (FTI).

-GC has implemented the 2Ws principle, which consists of Water Related and Water Conservation, in external water management which has been continuously carried out by GC is Khao Huai Mahat Forest Restoration and Water Conservation.
+GC has implemented external water management through integrated collaboration with stakeholders, and water conservation.
+The example of project that GC has been continuously carried out is Khao Huai Mahat Forest Restoration and Water Conservation.

 GC has regularly implemented water management projects with key stakeholders, which can be summarized as the following

-GC is striving to restore water source within community areas and conserve the water source sustainably by using 2Ws principle, which consists of Water Related to Community and Water Conservation.
+GC is striving to restore water source within community areas and conserve the water source sustainably, which consists of Water Related to Community and Water Conservation.
 For examples

 - Innoplus Water Tank Project: GC has provided the Innoplus water tanks to help communities experiencing water shortages or lack of water storage facilities.

-- Reforestation and Water Conservation Project at Huai Ma Haad in Rayong Province: GC has implemented this project to promote integrated sustainable water management.
-The plastic flapped sacks of GC are used for construction of check dam to restore water sources.
+- Reforestation and Water Conservation Project at Huai Ma Haad in Rayong Province by collaboration with Air and Coastal Defense Command and the Konrakpa Club under the Charklukya – Huai Mahat community.
+GC has implemented this project to promote integrated sustainable water management.
+Additionally, the plastic flapped sacks of GC are used for construction of check dam to restore water sources.
 In addition, GC encourage community consciousness in resource conservation through reforestation activities.

-- Activities to Reduce the Impacts of Flooding and Drought in Rayong: GC has sponsored plastic flapped sacks to minimize effect of flooding.
+- Activities to Reduce the Impacts of Flooding and Drought in Rayong: GC has sponsored plastic flapped sacks to minimize effect of flooding, and this activity becomes water management model by using plastic flapped sacks in Rayong.

 GC has conducted an annual materiality matrix analysis, and considered the stakeholder’s concerns (e.g. NGOs) regarding water use, and level of potential impact on its business.
 Thus, GC has engaged NGOs to reduce the community’s concerns on water used